Modern Foreign Languages Curriculum

 Free Homework & Revision for A Level, GCSE, KS3 & KS2 (senecalearning.com)

-They could also read French newspapers online.
+They could also read French or Spanish newspapers online.

 15 Free Online Newspapers to Learn French with the News (yourfrenchcorner.com)